rbuckton/iterable-query-linq/README.md

 ## `join` Clause

 The `join` clause is used to define a one-to-one relationship between the elements two iterables.
 All joins are performed using an "equijoin" comparing the strict equality of the keys selected from the outer and inner iterables:

 #### Basic usage
 ```
-join INNER_ID in INNER_SOURCE on OUTER_KEY equals INNER_KEY
+join INNER_ID of INNER_SOURCE on OUTER_KEY equals INNER_KEY
 ```

 ## `join into` Clause